wireservice/csvkit/docs/common_arguments.rst

   -p ESCAPECHAR, --escapechar ESCAPECHAR
-                        Character used to escape the delimiter if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --no-doublequote is not specified.
+                        Character used to escape the delimiter if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --no-doublequote is specified.
   -z MAXFIELDSIZE, --maxfieldsize MAXFIELDSIZE
                         Maximum length of a single field in the input CSV file.